 How can physiotherapy be used to treat TMJ dysfunction?

-We have noticed that most patients opt for home relieving techniques (pain-relieving medication before coming to our clinic for physiotherapy treatment.
+We have noticed that most patients opt for home-relieving techniques (pain-relieving medication before coming to our clinic for physiotherapy treatment.
 Some purchase drugs like aspirin or ibuprofen.
-And in some cases, they also use ice blocks; by placing them directly on the jaw part, they can feel the pain so as to reduce their pain.
+And in some cases, they also use ice blocks; by placing them directly on the jaw part, they can feel the pain so as to reduce pain.
 Likewise, sedative oils such as lavender or clary sage can also be used for temporary relief solutions.
-Sometimes, home remedies can be effective, but in a situation where it doesn’t provide a long-lasting relief or are ineffective, a specialist’s need is highly advisable.
+Sometimes, home remedies can be effective, but in a situation where it doesn’t provide long-lasting relief or are ineffective, a therapist’s need is highly advisable.

 Anti-inflammatory or stronger muscle relaxers medications can be prescribed to reduce your pain.
 If the teeth need an alignment or the teeth need to be prevented from grinding, a jaw specialist may apply a dental splint technique.
 Other treatment techniques such as joint replacement, trigger point acupuncture, or a TMJ arthroscopy can also be used to treat TMJ dysfunction.